maulindesai/pprof-operator/README.md

 - **Controller**: Manages the Profiler CRD and injects the sidecar container into target pods
 - **Sidecar**: Monitors the target container and collects profiles when thresholds are exceeded

+### Architecture

+The pprof-operator uses a Kubernetes operator pattern with the following components:

+1. **Profiler Custom Resource**: Defines which applications to monitor and the thresholds for profiling
+2. **Controller**: Watches for Profiler resources and manages the lifecycle of profiling sidecars
+3. **Webhook**: Injects profiling sidecars into pods that match the selector in the Profiler resource
+4. **Sidecar Container**: Runs alongside the target container, monitoring resource usage and collecting profiles

+When a pod is created that matches the selector in a Profiler resource, the webhook injects a sidecar container.
+This sidecar monitors the target container's resource usage and, when thresholds are exceeded, collects pprof profiles and uploads them to S3.

+### Security Considerations

+The pprof-operator requires certain permissions to function properly:

+1. **RBAC Permissions**: The operator needs permissions to watch and modify pods, deployments, and Profiler resources
+2. **AWS Credentials**: For uploading profiles to S3, the operator needs AWS credentials
+3. **Host Access**: The sidecar container needs access to the cgroup filesystem to monitor resource usage

+To minimize security risks:
+- Use a dedicated IAM role with minimal permissions for S3 access
+- Store AWS credentials in a Kubernetes secret
+- Consider network policies to restrict the operator's communication
+- Review the RBAC permissions in the deployment manifests

 ## Getting Started

 ### Prerequisites